JonMoreno/claude-fullstack/README.md

 4. Test thoroughly
 5. Submit a PR

 See existing agents/commands as examples.
+We review and merge contributions quickly.

+## Thanks

+Built by developers, for developers.
+Special thanks to everyone who uses this, shares feedback, and contributes improvements.
+You make this better. 🙏

 ## License